 Guste Apartments, New Orleans, Louisiana

 For better or worse, Hurricane Katrina took out many of New Orleans’ housing projects.
-The storm spelled the end for many rundown, crime-infested buildings, but also left many poor residents homeless.
+The storm spelled the end for some rundown, crime-infested buildings, but also left large numbers of low-income residents homeless.

 The city has ordered the demolition of much of the sprawling Guste Apartments complex in uptown New Orleans.
 However, the demolition was partially put on hold because of a lack of other affordable housing.
 As a result, these blighted buildings remain.